Have Diabetes? These 6 Tips Can Help You Live Better

 If you have Type I diabetes, the right choices will help you maintain control, in addition to insulin therapy.

-Here are four tips to help you manage your diabetes, stay healthy and live well.
+Here are six tips to help you manage your diabetes, stay healthy and live well:

 Eat the Right Foods

 If you are overweight, weight loss is the primary goal.
+As little as 5% weight loss can vastly improve your diabetes control.
 And, contrary to popular belief, not all healthy foods taste like cardboard.
 A healthy diet is one of the most important aspects of managing diabetes, yet most individuals do not change their diets after receiving their diagnosis.
 But don’t worry, you can still eat healthy and enjoy your foods.
 Here’s how:

 - Start with small changes.
 You do not need to give up all of your favorite foods at once.
-Making one small change a week can make a big difference in the long run.
+Making one small change a week, like omitting a serving per day, can make a big difference in the long run.

-- Eat good carbohydrates, such as fruits, vegetables, whole grains, legumes and low-fat dairy.
+- Eat good carbohydrates, leafy or yellow vegetables, whole grains, legumes, fruit and low-fat dairy

 - Substitute wheat pasta for regular pasta.
 You could even try substituting spaghetti squash for traditional pasta noodles.